Thermodynamic Geometry of black hole in the deformed Horava-Lifshitz gravity

-Thus the Ruppeiner geometry as a way to explore the thermodynamics and phase transition structure of black holes has been widely used.
-However, it fails to give corrected descriptions for the BTZ and RN (RN-like) black holes.
-The Ruppeiner curvatures for the BTZ and RN black holes vanish, which means there are no thermodynamic interaction and no phase transition point \cite{Cai1999prd,Aman2003grg,Shen2007ijmpa,Aman2006grg,Mirzajhep2007,Medved2008mpla, Wei2009,Quevedo2009prd,Sarkar2006jhep}.
-Recalling the similarity between the RN black hole and the KS black hole, it is natural to ask how the Ruppeiner curvature of the KS black hole behaves.
-Does the Ruppeiner curvature of the KS black hole still vanish?
-With the question, we will carry the explicit calculation.
-Different from the KS black hole, the results give a non-vanished curvature, which implies the existences of the thermodynamic interaction and a non-flat phase space.
-The different behaviors of the Ruppeiner curvatures between the RN black hole and the KS black hole are mainly due to the difference of the gravity theories.

-The letter is organized as follows.
-In Section \ref{HLgravity}, we briefly review the KS black hole solutions in the deformed HL gravity.
-In Section \ref{ksblackhole}, through defining a new thermodynamic parameter $P=\sqrt{\frac{1}{2\omega}}$, we give a comparison between the KS black hole and the RN black hole.
-The behaviors of the thermodynamic quantities for both the black holes are similar to each other.
-The Ruppeiner geometry is studied in Section \ref{ruppeiner}.
-Although there is the similarity between the two black holes, their thermodynamic geometries are very different.
-For the RN black hole, the Ruppeiner curvature vanishes.
-While, it is non-zero for the KS black hole, which implies there exists thermodynamic interactions and phase transition may take place at some points.
-Finally, the paper ends with a brief summary.
+Thus the Ruppeiner geometry as a way to explore the thermodynamics and phase transition structure of black holes has been widely used \cite{Cai1999prd,Aman2003grg,Shen2007ijmpa,Aman2006grg,Mirzajhep2007,Medved2008mpla, Quevedo2009prd,Sarkar2006jhep,CaoChen}.
+As pointed out in \cite{Ruppeiner00}, the Ruppeiner curvature can also be used to probe the microstructure of a thermodynamic system.